cjlarose/weather-balloon/README.md

 ### Nagios

-Our Nagios image includes an installation of [Graphios][12], which takes Nagios performance data and writes sends it on over to Graphite.
+Our Nagios image includes an installation of [Graphios][12], which takes Nagios performance data and sends them on over to Graphite.
 To let our Nagios container talk to our Graphite container, we'll use [container linkage][7].

     docker build -t nagios nagios